 Icing your cookies

-Your icing will look thin - this is what you're looking for.
-This icing is very sweet - a little will go a long way!
+- Your icing will look thin and taste very sweet - a little goes a long way.
 Use a knife or spoon to gently frost the top of each cookie with a thin layer of icing.

-Allow your icing to dry and harden for several hours before storing your cookies.
+- Allow your icing to dry and harden for several hours before storing the cookies.

 Iced Lime Shortbread Cookies